 Because animal-based enzymes are more biologically suited for animals that naturally eat other animals (carnivores) I believe they work more efficiently for cats and dogs.

 Healthy Pets Enzymes – One of the Smartest Choices

 Unable to locate the perfect enzyme for my patients, I decided to formulate my own, using the ingredients I consider most effective for cats and dogs.

 And now I'd like to make my Healthy Pets Digestive Enzymes available to you, too.

-Using only the finest ingredients available, I've selected these five enzymes to include in my Healthy Pets Digestive Enzymes:
+Using only the finest ingredients available, I've selected these enzymes to include in my Healthy Pets Digestive Enzymes:

 - Betaine HCl - breaks down proteins into peptides and amino acids and fats into triglycerides